Stripe Payments

 })

-You may not be using Stripe Checkout, but the same principle applies to other Stripe products.
-Adjust the payment amount to include the donation you’d like to make.
+If you’re not using Stripe Checkout, the same principle applies to other Stripe products: adjust the payment amount to include the donation you’d like to make.

 If you’ve never used Stripe webhooks before, visit the Stripe docs to learn how to set up webhooks for your application.
 If you prefer not to use webhooks, see the alternatives to webhooks section below.